patricknaish/comp6017/README.md

 Architecture (API)
 ------------------
-*_GET_:
+*GET:
  - /                                         Get details on routes
  - /user                                     Get a list of users
  - /user/:uid                                Get a specific user's details
  - /question                                 Get a list of questions
  - /question/:qid                            Get a specific question's details
  - /question/:qid/comment                    Get a list of comments on a question
  - /question/:qid/comment/:cid               Get a specific question comment's details
  - /question/:qid/answer                     Get a list of answers on a question
  - /question/:qid/answer/:aid                Get a specific answer's details
  - /question/:qid/answer/:aid/comment        Get a list of comments on an answer
-    - /question/:qid/answer/:aid/comment/:cid   Get a specific answer comment's details *_POST_:
+ - /question/:qid/answer/:aid/comment/:cid   Get a specific answer comment's details *POST:
  - /user                                     Create a new user
  - /question                                 Create a new question
  - /question/:qid/comment                    Create a new comment on a question
  - /question/:qid/answer                     Create a new answer on a question
-    - /question/:qid/answer/:aid/comment        Create a new comment on an answer *_PUT_:
+ - /question/:qid/answer/:aid/comment        Create a new comment on an answer *PUT:
  - /user                                     Update a user
  - /question                                 Update a question
  - /question/:qid/comment                    Update a comment on a question
  - /question/:qid/answer                     Update an answer on a question
-    - /question/:qid/answer/:aid/comment        Update a comment on an answer *_DELETE_:
+ - /question/:qid/answer/:aid/comment        Update a comment on an answer *DELETE:
  - /user                                     Delete a user
  - /question                                 Delete a question
  - /question/:qid/comment                    Delete a comment on a question
  - /question/:qid/answer                     Delete an answer on a question
-    - /question/:qid/answer/:aid/comment        Delete a comment on an answer *_HEAD_ is supported by all URIs
+ - /question/:qid/answer/:aid/comment        Delete a comment on an answer *HEAD is supported by all URIs